jhhdezs/jhhdezs/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Entrega de arhivos de prueba tecnica
+Entrega de arhivos de prueba técnica